-In the universities, the curriculum will be restructured to achieve a better balance between synthesis and analysis.
-More courses will be "problem-based", workshops aimed at collaboratively addressing real problems via creative synthesis.
-Research has conclusively shown that "problem-based" curricula are very effective not only at supporting synthesis, but also at developing better analytical skills, since students are much more motivated to learn analytical tools if they have a specific problem to solve [10].
+In the universities, the curriculum needs to be restructured to achieve a better balance between synthesis and analysis.
+More courses should be "problem-based," workshops aimed at collaboratively addressing real problems via creative synthesis.
+Ecological economics has embraced this approach to blurring the boundaries between research and teaching (Farley, Erickson, & Daly, 2005).

+Research has conclusively shown that "problembased" curricula are very effective not only at supporting synthesis but also at developing better analytical skills, since students are much more motivated to learn analytical tools if they have a specific problem to solve (Grigg, 1995; Scott & Oulton, 1999; Wheeler & Lewis, 1997).
 There are already a few entire universities structured around the model of problem-based learning, including Maastricht University in the Netherlands and the University of Aalborg in Denmark.
-In addition, the capabilities of current and developing electronic communication technology will be more effectively employed in university education in the future.
-The market will soon be flooded with courses delivered over the Internet, but with little coordination among them and little recognition of the importance of integrating synthesis and communication into the educational process.
-The university of the future will take full advantage of the Internet, but it will also take much better advantage of the local face-to-face interactions on campus.
-Analysis courses are most amenable to delivery over the web.
-They could therefore afford to use the best faculty from around the world to produce them and could be continuously updated and improved.
+In addition, the capabilities of current and developing electronic communication technology need to be more effectively employed in university education.
+The market is flooded with courses delivered over the Internet, but with little coordination among them and little recognition of the importance of integrating synthesis and communication into the educational process.
+Universities need to take full advantage of the Internet, but at the same time to also take much better advantage of local face-to-face interactions on campus.
+Analysis courses are most amenable to delivery over the Web.
+One could therefore afford to use the best faculty from around the world to produce them and they could be continuously updated and improved.
 Grading would be internalized in the course, but testing would be proctored by the local host universities.
 This use of the Internet to provide most basic "tools" courses would free faculty to participate in synthesis courses, rather than repeating the same basic tools courses over and over at all campuses.
-Synthesis courses would be face-to-face "problem-based" studio or workshop courses focused on interactively solving real, current problems in the field (using the tools from the analysis courses or developing new tools in the process).
-These courses would be offered at local campuses or at the location of the problem itself, with quality control via the requirement for peer review of the results.
+Synthesis courses can be face-toface, "problem-based" studio or workshop courses focused on interactively solving real, current problems in the field (using the tools from the analysis courses or developing new tools in the process).
+These courses can be offered at local campuses or at the location of the problem itself, with quality control via the requirement for peer review of the results.
 Grading would be part of the peer review process and therefore would be performed external to the courses themselves.

-This restructuring of research funding and the universities will also break down the strict disciplinary divisions that now exist.
-In the future, disciplinary boundaries will be as porous as many state and national boundaries are today.
-Likewise, one's disciplinary background will be noted much as one's place of birth is noted today-an interesting fact about one's path through life, but not a central defining characteristic.
-By focusing on problems and synthesis (rather than tools) universities will reclaim their role in society as the fount of knowledge and wisdom (rather than merely technical expertise).
+The restructuring of research funding and the universities can also help break down the strict disciplinary divisions that now exist.
+By focusing on problems and synthesis (rather than tools) universities can reclaim their role in society as the font of knowledge and wisdom (rather than merely technical expertise).